Running Tests

 HTML Report

-Hurl can generate an HTML report by using the --report-html HTML_DIR option.
+Hurl can generate an HTML report by using the --report-html DIR option.

 If the HTML report already exists, the test results will be appended to it.